Brooding

 • Chicks move away from the heat source and seek cooler parts of the brooder.

-The brooding area should occupy 1/3 of the house during the first week of life.
-Expand the brooder area after every 2 days and the birds should occupy 2/3 of the house by the time they are 14 days old.
+The brooding area should occupy one third of the house during the first week of life.
+Expand the brooder area after every two (2) days and the birds should occupy 2/3 of the house by the time they are 14 days old.
 The birds should be allowed to occupy the whole house by the time they are three (3) weeks old.
 Proper spacing in the brooder ensures easy accessibility to feed and water hence good uniformity.
 Congestion in the brooder leads to high mortality due to starving out, poor uniformity and stunted birds.

 During brooding it is essential to maintain proper ventilation regardless of the cost of maintaining the brooder temperatures.
-Ventilation is important in removing the ammonia from the house and ensuring that the litter is fresh dry thereby reducing disease challenges.
+Ventilation is important in removing the ammonia from the house and ensuring that the litter is fresh and dry, thereby reducing disease challenges.

-Check a sample of birds 2 hours after arrival to ensure all chicks have found feed and water.
-Gently sample the crop of 30-40 chicks from 3 or 4 different places in the brooder.
+Check a sample of birds two hours after arrival to ensure all chicks have found feed and water.
+Gently sample the crop of 30-40 chicks from three or four different places in the brooder.

 Rearing and feeding: